-285 Yorkland is a one-storey single-tenant building containing industrial/office space in North York area of Toronto.
+285 Yorkland is a one-storey single-tenant building containing industrial/office space in the North York area of Toronto.
 The building, constructed in 1973, is situated on a 1.53 acre rectangular site on the north side of Yorkland Boulevard just west of the intersection of Yorkland Boulevard and Consumers Road in the Consumers Road Business Park.
-There are 81 parking spaces for the building.